 TRS Benefits Are A Defined Benefit Type of Retirement Account

 Defined benefit accounts provide a fixed benefit for a period of time during retirement.
-The amount of the benefit is usually determined by a formula based on the length of the employee spouse’s employment and the employee spouse’s salary.
+Defined benefit plans determine the amount of the benefit using a formula based on the length of the employee spouse’s employment and the employee spouse’s salary.

-You use a member’s salary during their 5 highest years of compensation to determine TRS retirement benefits.
+You use a member’s average salary during his or her 5 highest years of compensation to determine TRS retirement benefits.
 That average is then increased based on the length of service.

 You can learn more about how benefits are calculated by visiting the Teacher Retirement System of Texas website.

-TRS retirement benefits may be paid through a lump sum at the time of retirement or through installment payments.
+TRS offers retirement benefits paid out as a lump sum at the time of retirement or through installment payments.

 What Part of TRS Benefits Are Subject to Division?

-The process of dividing TRS benefits can be complicated.
+The process of dividing TRS benefits is complicated.

 To the extent that all of the teacher-spouse’s credit under the plan was earned through employment during the marriage, the entire benefit is subject to a just and right division during divorce as of the time of divorce.
 More on that later.

-If some of the teacher-spouse’s credit in qualifying for benefits under the plan was earned through employment prior to marriage, then there is a formula to determine what portion of the benefit is community property and subject to division and which portion is separate property.
+If some of the teacher-spouse earned benefit credits prior to marriage, then there is a formula to determine what portion of the benefit is community property subject to division and which portion is separate property.